jfrog/jfrog-docker-repo-simple-example/README.md

 # Getting started with JFrog Docker Repos - Example

-This repo contains a simple Dockerfile that can be used to exercise Docker repositories in Artifactory.
+This repo contains a simple Dockerfile that can be used to exercise Docker repositories in Artifactory via the [Docker Challenge](https://jfrog.com/content/docker-tshirt-challenge/).

 This Dockerfile assumes the following:
 * A local docker repository with the name "docker-dev-local" has been created in Artifactory